matstc/rhok-accountability/README.md

 - You will need a [Gmail account](https://www.gmail.com/) to handle the creation of spreadsheets.
 Use a new Gmail account for better experience.

 ### 1 – Clone this repository
+Enter this command into your terminal:

   `git clone git@github.com:matstc/rhok-accountability.git`

 ### 2 – Deploy on heroku
+Then enter these commands into your terminal:

   `cd rhok-accountability`